ATFutures/who3/calibration/README.md

 towards that specific category.
-Because each layer was formed from effectively arbitrary categories, and because there was no way of knowing at the outset which categories may or may not be significantly related to pedestrian behaviour, negatively correlations must be expected.
+Because each layer was formed from effectively arbitrary categories, and because there was no way of knowing at the outset which categories may or may not be significantly related to pedestrian behaviour, negative correlations must be expected.
 It is nevertheless not easy to interpret the meaning of a negative correlation between an inherently positive independent variable represented by a flow layer, and a positive dependent variable of absolute pedestrian counts.
 We thus permitted negatively-correlated variables to be added during the model construction phase, yet